 Below: Ammonites by Eleanor Shipman & Keynsham residency artists.

 We will produce a variety of projects in Weston over the course of our year in residence in the town.
-Over the course of a year, we will bring together artists (composers, choreographers, theatre makers, digital wizards) and local groups (schools, clubs, workplaces, charities) to work together to develop wild ideas for animating the town with creative energy.
+We will bring together artists (composers, choreographers, theatre makers, digital wizards) and local groups (schools, clubs, workplaces, charities) to work together to develop wild ideas for animating the town with creative energy.

 Throughout our research we have heard stories of enthusiastic community groups seeking places to gather, and dynamic artists (such as graduating students from Weston College) struggling to find spaces in the town to develop their craft.
 So we're hoping to secure temporary use of a large building that we can offer as studios to local individuals and groups.